xapi-project/xen-api/ocaml/xenopsd/doc/walk-throughs/VM.start.md

-4. store the current domain configuration on disk -- it's important to know the difference between the configuration you started with and the configuration you would use after a reboot because some properties (such as maximum memory and vCPUs) as fixed on create.
+4. store the current domain configuration on disk -- it's important to know the difference between the configuration you started with and the configuration you would use after a reboot because some properties (such as maximum memory and vCPUs) are fixed on create.

 The xenguest binary was originally a separate binary for two reasons: (i) the libxenguest functions weren't